Release Playbook

 2. Open the tutorials Dockerfile:

-1. Edit the first line to refer to the YYYYMMDD for this release.
+1. Edit the first line to refer to the YYYYMMDD for this release (login with your github account; otherwise, the file is read-only).

 1. For reference, the typical content is thus: